Can you give a horse too much hay?

 Too much forage, especially in the form of fresh grass, might cause colic or other metabolic problems.
 Especially in the spring but also after periods of rain in the fall, lush grass provides a high carbohydrate level that may exceed the digestive capability of the intestinal tract.

-READ ALSO: What is always nonpolar?
+READ ALSO: What is the official language of North Macedonia?

 Do horses need to eat 24 7?